18 April 18

 CONSTITUTION OF THE SIRMOOR RIFLES ASSOCIATION (SIRMOOR CLUB) (APRIL 2011)

 All members are asked to note the Constitution of the Sirmoor Rifles Association (The Sirmoor Club) which was ratified at the last AGM held at the Army and Navy Club, London, on 18 May 2011.
-Click here to view.
+Click on the hyperlink to view.